DiscordDigital/dd-git/README.md

 for example type: `dd FireBox` and it should download FireBox.bat into that folder.
 **Info:** The URL is a redirect to the github raw page of dd.bat
 This only works when curl is installed.
 It is installed by default in Windows 10.

+*Hint: You can elevate a command prompt by right clicking it and hitting "Run as Administrator"*